 - Click the button below, to download a water sensor library for proteus:

-- As you download the file, it will appear in .zip file that comes with two folders named: Proteus Library and Proteus Simulation.
+- As you download the file, it will appear in a .zip file that comes with two folders named: Proteus Library and Proteus Simulation.

-- Copy all these three files and paste them into the Library Folder of the proteus software.
+- Copy all these three files and paste them into the Library Folder of the Proteus software.